supercastframework/supercast/README.md

 TODO
 ====
-1. delayed sync included in supercast, require that every channel event is recognized by supercast,
-2. remove **supercast_mpd.erl** (everything done by **supercast_channel** processes),
+1. simplechannel template as a gen_server,
-3. channel live update of their permissions change: unsubscribe connected client not satisfying to the new permission,
+2. channel live update of their permissions change: unsubscribe connected client not satisfying to the new permission,
-4. supercast javascript library,
+3. supercast javascript library,

 In the future